migeruhito/sagenb/README.rst

 * Currently reformatting code and isolating interdependencies.

-* Backwards compatibility is not a goal, but at this moment this version can be used as a replacement of the current Sage Notebook.
+* Backward compatibility is not a goal, but at this moment this version can be used as a replacement of the current Sage Notebook.

 * Some Notebook features could be removed.